ElianCordoba/softwareontheroad/src/content/continuous-integration-s3-cloudfront.md

   Archiving continuous integration is something that worths the time investment.
   It will pay you in a lot of time saved and human error prevention.

-## Please share this post with your coworkers!

 # Resources

 - https://stackoverflow.com/questions/47344338/running-circleci-2-0-workflows-on-tags-regex